Orion Mall: Food and dining

 Food court is spread over an area of 60,000 sq-ft which is known as Sauce Pan.
-It houses several food stalls among which are Beijing bites, Empire, Fish & chips, Kailash parbat, Mangalore express, McDonald's, Rajdhani, Sbarro, Subway, Sukh sagar, Yogurberry, Chili's American Grill & Bar and KFC.
+It houses several food stalls among which are Beijing bites, Empire, Fish & chips, Kailash parbat, Mangalore express,McDonald's, Taco Bell,Rajdhani, Sbarro, Subway, Sukh sagar, Yogurberry, Chili's American Grill & Bar and KFC.
 There are various restaurants like Toscano and YouMee on the ground floor of orion.